 - Johnny Bear and Other Stories from Lives of the Hunted by Ernest Thompson Seton I know this is the same author as #3 above, but if your children want fun, interesting animals and a sense of adventure that isn’t too scary, this is one that should be on your list.

-Do you have other free books that you’d include on this list?
+Do you have other free living books about nature that you’d include on this list?